History, Culture, Community, Tasting

 Let’s celebrate LIFE - L’Chaim!

-Additional information Inclusions: Local English-speaking guide, local beer tasting, smoked or dried fish tasting
+Additional information Inclusions: Local English-speaking guide, good mood.

 Exclusions: Lunch, items of a personal nature and tips or gratuities for your guide.